-Sign the petition to tell U.S. lawmakers that it is time to shield U.S. Children from harm and hold pharma accountable for vaccine injury and death.
+Sign the petition to tell U.S. lawmakers it’s time to shield U.S. children from harm and hold pharmaceutical companies accountable for vaccine injury and death.

-The multinational pharmaceutical corporations that manufacture and distribute vaccines in the US benefit from extraordinary market access and almost complete legal protections.
-The federal government recommends a specific childhood vaccine schedule of over 70 doses of 16 vaccines and, guided by this schedule, all 50 states mandate vaccines for daycare and school admission.
-Primary care physicians administer vaccines to children according to the federal schedule as standard of care medicine, starting in hospitals on the day of birth.
+The multinational pharmaceutical corporations that manufacture and distribute vaccines in the U.S. benefit from extraordinary market access and almost complete legal protections.
+The federal government recommends a childhood vaccine schedule of over 70 doses of 17 vaccines.
+Guided by this schedule, all 50 states mandate vaccines for day care and school admission.
+Primary care physicians administer vaccines to children according to the federal schedule as standard-of-care medicine, starting in hospitals on the day of birth.
 Health insurance plans and government entitlement programs cover the cost of vaccines.

-Most notably, this streamlined and subsidized reach to 72 million American that vaccine makers enjoy is nearly liability-free.
-After years of industry lobbying, President Regan signed the National Childhood Vaccine Injury Act of 1986 (“1986 Act”) into law.
-Vaccine makers had threatened to stop manufacturing vaccines because they were tired of paying brand-damaging, multi-million dollar payments to settle lawsuits for injuries and death caused by vaccines.
-Following passage of the 1986 Act, if an American child is injured or dies following the proper administration of a federally-recommended childhood vaccine, the family is barred from suing either the manufacturer of the vaccine or the health care professional who administered it.
+Most notably, the streamlined and subsidized reach to 72 million American children that vaccine makers enjoy is nearly liability-free.
+After years of industry lobbying, President Reagan signed the National Childhood Vaccine Injury Act of 1986 (“1986 Act”) into law.
+Vaccine makers had threatened to stop manufacturing vaccines because they were tired of paying brand-damaging, multi-million-dollar payments to settle lawsuits for injuries and death caused by vaccines.
+Following passage of the 1986 Act, if an American child is injured or dies following the administration of a federally recommended childhood vaccine, the family is barred from suing the manufacturer of the vaccine or the health care professional who administered it.

-Parents and advocates argued strongly for the 1986 Act to include language that protects a consumer’s right to sue the drug manufacturer when the Vaccine Court denied federal compensation, or the company had access to the technology to make a safer product but declined to do so.
-All stakeholders understood the vital role of tort liability as the pivotal assurance safeguarding the safety of American children.
+Parents and advocates argued strongly for the 1986 Act to include language that protects a consumer’s right to sue the drug manufacturer when the Vaccine Court denies federal compensation, or when the company has access to the technology to make a safer product but declined to do so.
+All stakeholders understood the vital role of accountability in a court of law as the pivotal assurance safeguarding the safety of American children.
 Parents wanted it and industry didn’t.
 Industry prevailed.
-The Supreme Court’s interpretation of the 1986 Act, however, closed the doors to design defect liability and left the pharmaceutical companies near liability-free access to the market of 72 million American children.

-Before the 1986 Act was passed, the Centers for Disease Control and Prevention’s (“CDC”) childhood vaccine schedule recommended 23 doses of vaccines between 2 months and 16 years of age, with the pharmaceutical industry profiting about 750 million dollars annually.
-After 30+ years of no liability, the schedule has grown to over 70 recommended doses between pregnancy and 18 years of age,.
+Before the 1986 Act was passed, the Centers for Disease Control and Prevention’s childhood vaccine schedule recommended 23 doses of vaccines between 2 months and 16 years of age, with the pharmaceutical industry profiting about 750 million dollars annually.
+After 30+ years of no liability, the schedule has grown to over 70 recommended doses between pregnancy and 18 years of age.
 The global vaccine market reached $38 billion in 2018 and is poised to exceed $70 billion by 2025, representing a robust compound annual growth rate approaching 10%.
-The US market accounts for over ⅓ of total market share and US pharmaceutical corporations rely on a robust and growing domestic market to sell vaccines overseas.
-If you have children today, and choose to follow the CDC’s recommended schedule, your babies will receive more doses of vaccines by the time they are six months old than most baby boomers received by the time they went to college.
+The U.S. market accounts for over one third of total market share and U.S. pharmaceutical corporations rely on a robust and growing domestic market to sell vaccines overseas.
+If you have children today and choose to follow the CDC’s recommended schedule, your babies will receive more doses of vaccines by the time they are six months old than most baby boomers received by the time they went to college.
 Over half of these 70+ doses are given by 15 months of age.

-To date, the Vaccine Court has paid out approximately $4 billion in compensation for harm and death caused by vaccines, representing an estimated one percent of the actual damages.
+To date, the Vaccine Court has paid out approximately $4.7 billion in compensation for harm and death caused by vaccines.
 The Vaccine Court is an obligatory administrative program (in lieu of legal recourse) to give families an avenue for potential compensation and a level of justice for government-mandated vaccinations.
 The existence of the Vaccine Court, however, does not justify the indemnification of the pharmaceutical industry nor is it adequate protection for the health of our children and future generations.
-During the same time period, following the dramatic increase in the number of vaccines and doses on the CDC’s recommended childhood schedule, the rates of chronic, autoimmune, and neurodevelopmental disorders in US children more than quadrupled.

 Tell the President of the United States and Congress that vaccine hesitancy will continue to grow so long as there is no incentive for vaccine manufacturers to make the safest product possible.
 We uphold the preservation of human rights, legal due process, and alignment of interests through free market forces, especially when it comes to products mandated for American children.